What You Need To Know

 - Permits are issued for specific terms (usually fall, spring and summer); if spring semester permits are issued, they will cover the period of time accepted as summer term.

-- Students who have handicapped placards or plates must provide documentation supporting a Request for Accommodations through the Student Disability Services office.
+- Students who have handicapped placards or plates must provide documentation to the Student Disability Services office.

 - A student who pays in full for a permit and leaves the university during the first two weeks of the term, will be eligible to receive a refund if the permit is returned.